I Read 50-Plus Books Every Year: Here’s How I Do It

 Get a Strong Head Start

 Let’s face it—not every book is going to grip you in its first page or even its first chapter.
-While I keep an ardent rule to finish every book I start (as a writer, I find that even the less enjoyable reads teach me something), I’ve found that getting through as many pages as possible in your first reading session of a book makes it helpful to get into the story and finish reading faster.
+While I keep to an ardent rule to finish every book I start (as a writer, I find that even the less enjoyable reads teach me something), I’ve found that getting through as many pages as possible in your first reading session makes it helpful to get into the story and finish reading faster.

 Share Your Reading Journey

-It was only after posting a few one-off photos of the books I finished that I realized that my friends enjoyed seeing my recommendations and it took nearly six months of logging each book I finished in my Instagram stories for me to start posting full reviews in my feed.
+It was only after posting a few one-off photos of the books I finished that I realized that my friends enjoyed seeing my recommendations, and it took nearly six months of logging each book I finished in my Instagram Stories for me to start posting full reviews in my feed.

-When I started opening up about this habit, I saw that others chimed in on their own book recommendations and was pleased (honored, even!) to hear that my posts had encouraged some friends to start reading more too.
+When I started opening up about this habit, I saw that others chimed in with their own book recommendations and was pleased (honored, even!) to hear that my posts had encouraged some friends to start reading more, too.
 Although reading is typically a solo activity, it can make for great conversation and bonding between both friends and strangers.
 When you share an activity that you’re doing purely for your own joy and self-improvement, it can inspire others to do the same.

 In addition, by publicly logging how many books I finished in a year, I found myself getting competitive with myself from month to month.
-I signed up for a yearly book challenge on Goodreads and delighted in seeing my number climb higher and higher.
+I signed up for a yearly book challenge on Goodreads and delighted in watching my number climb higher and higher.
 Seeing your own progress in real time is always validating and can make a major difference when it comes to getting motivated.

 Make It a Goal, and Then Make It a Habit